2004 Jul 14: by at least this date, FTDNA was offering 37-marker Y-DNA STR tests.

 2006 Mar 20: by at least this date, FTDNA was offering 67-marker Y-DNA STR tests.

-2008 Dec: because the FTDNA ROSE project web site was not displaying results online — either publicly or to its members — and because the RFA Rose Family Bulletin was still printing charts with only 25 markers (see Dec 2008 issue), Diana Gale MATTHIESEN — another descendant of John ROSE and 2C1R of Seymour ROSE — created the "Open Rose DNA" pages on her genealogy web site to display her own ROSE family DNA data and that of anyone else who wanted their data made public.
-I might add that, because I was putting the results online, Christine ROSE cancelled my membership in the RFA and ended my subscription to the Bulletin.
-I had to depend on other project members to send me copies of the Bulletin, so I could update the web site, which they did.
+2008 Dec: because the FTDNA ROSE project web site was not displaying results online, either publicly or to its members, and because the RFA Rose Family Bulletin was still publishing charts with only 25 markers (see Dec 2008 issue), Diana Gale MATTHIESEN — another descendant of John ROSE and 2C1R of Seymour ROSE — created the "Open Rose DNA" pages on her genealogy web site to display her own ROSE family DNA data and that of anyone else who wanted their data made public.
+I might add that, because I was putting project results online, Christine ROSE cancelled my membership in the RFA and ended my subscription to the Bulletin.
+I had to depend on other project members to send me copies of the Bulletin, so I could update the web site.

 2011 Nov 11: David W. BROWN passed away.
 Some time during the next six months, FTDNA and the RFA parted company.

 I was not privy to the goings on between FTDNA, the RFA, and the ROSE Project administrators.
 I was involved to the extent that I was one of the people objecting to the fact that test results were not on public display.
 You had to pay for a subscription to the Rose Family Bulletin (i.e., you had to join the RFA) to receive test results, despite the fact that it is against FTDNA policy for project administrators to charge members for their services.
-Because the Bulletin had to be printed in hard copy, there was often a long delay between the time results returned and their appearance in the newsletter.
+Because the Bulletin was published in hard copy, there was often a long delay between the time results returned and their availability to ROSE project members and researchers.
 In the RFA's version of what happened, the difficult part to understand is the issue being made over display of "the charts" (project test results).
 Allowing public display of project test results on the FTDNA-provided web site (this one) amounts to clicking a single checkbox — the server compiles the results table from the database, automatically, and updates the table, automatically.
 Yes, project members must be grouped manually, which is a significant undertaking in a project this large, but researchers would have welcomed — and I believe had a right to — public display of results, whether or not they had been subgrouped.
 If what the RFA meant was making digital images of "the charts" from the Bulletin and getting them online, then, yes, that would have taken some time and effort, but it wasn't necessary to do it that way, nor would it have been desirable because their 8½" x 11" format didn't have room for 67 markers, much less 111 — not to mention the images would have needed frequent revisions and updates.

 2012 May 7: the project came under the management of Marcia BROWN and Nora PROBASCO; the new administrators displayed and grouped test results on the project's FTDNA web site.
 Diana Gale MATTHIESEN ceased updating her "Open Rose DNA" web site.